 As you can see, a good headline can mean the difference between people seeing your listing or NOT seeing your listing.

-Fortunately for you, most sellers have absolutely no imagination when it comes to creating headlines that catch the eye.
-Use this to your advantage and make an effort to shine in this area.
+Fortunately for you, most sellers have no imagination when creating headlines that catch the eye.
+Use this to your advantage and try to shine in this area.

 3. Give Good Information